darklaunch/darklaunch.com/blog/2017/01/19/create-new-google-document-in-a-folder.md

-<p>Bookmark a specific url to create a new Google Document in a particular folder.</p>
+Bookmark a specific url to create a new Google Document in a particular folder.

 <ol>
   <li>Get folder's id